In this classic Guideposts interview, the Rev. Dr. Billy Graham discusses the challenges people face in turning their lives over to God.

 Guideposts: Is the problem of sexual immorality very prevalent, then?

 Billy Graham: I’d say that is the one that comes to my attention the most often as a force holding people back in their spiritual lives.
-They’re not willing to surrender that area to Christ, especially in our promiscuous society where sex is exploited everywhere, on television, on newsstands, in books.
+They’re not willing to surrender that area to Christ, especially in our promiscuous society where sex is exploited everywhere, on television, on newsstands.
 If I were eighteen or twenty again, I’m sure that without God’s direct intervention I would not be able to resist, because temptations are flung out in front of young people today in a way we didn’t know in my generation.

 Guideposts: You’re really saying that people flinch from making a total commitment, is that right?